robtweed/QOper8/README.md

   - repeats the procedure, starting at step *1)* above again

 So, as you can see, everything related to the WebWorker processes and the message flow between the main process and the WebWorker processes is handled automatically for you by QOper8.
-As far as you are concerned, there are just two steps:
+As far as you are concerned, there are just three steps:

 - you ceeate a Message Handler script file for each of your required message *type*s

 - you then add objects to the QOper8 queue, specifying the message *type* for each one

+- you await the response object returned from the WebWorker by your message handler

 ## The Message Handler Method Script